 "A SMALL area such as the City of Plymouth Heights would not be advisable."
-Mc-Ewen emphasized his belief that a wider area should be taken into consideration when JayCee Dr. Gary Hall, a dentist, complained about police service.
+Mcpresent forms of government Ewen emphasized his belief and cited the tremendous that a wider area should be taken into consideration when JayCee Dr. Gary Hall, a dentist, complained about police

 "I want to be the first constituent to complain of police service," he said.
-Hall said his office is located next to the "Township Sheriff's headquarters-Bohl's Drive In," and one time he placed a call and to the point that he must take got no response.
-Another time, care as a city commissioner to he said, it took 27 minutes to
+Hall said his office is located next to the "Township Sheriff's headquarters-Bohl's Drive In," and get a sheriff's car there.
+What do you think of the

-"What do you think of the "If it were for the good of idea of police departments to-
+"If it were for the good of idea of police departments to-"We don't have a police de-